gricey432/unifinal/data/README.md

 To make it easy for people to contribute and fix courses, all the course data is stored in the repository as json files.

+These are usually generated using the scrapers found in `scrapers`, and then can be hand tweaked to fix small errors.

 ## Directory Structure

 ```